Ilia-iman/FXmonster/wp-content/plugins/astra-sites/readme.txt

 = WHY PEOPLE LOVE THE ASTRA THEME? =

-Over 200,000+ users are empowering their websites with Astra!
+Over 1+ million users are empowering their websites with Astra!
 From beginners to industry experts, everyone is loving Astra for its performance and ease of use.

-= Here are a few reasons why they love Astra - =
+= HERE ARE A FEW REASONS WHY THEY LOVE ASTRA – =

 **Faster Performance** - Built with speed and performance in mind, Astra follows the best coding standards and lets you build faster loading and better performing websites.